 - At the bottom of the pitcher is heated milk.

-- In the center of the pitcher, you’ll find the velvety microfoam (very small bubbles).
+- In the center of the pitcher, you’ll find the smooth, light microfoam (very small bubbles).

 How the milk froth is poured into both the latte and flat white is also different.